You are currently viewing DIY Wooden Marble Run Plans: Build Your Own Track

 • Clamps

 The wood you choose affects your marble run’s quality and safety.
 Soft woods like pine are great because they’re easy to work with.
-This makes it easier for DIY beginners to create their project8.
+This makes it easier for DIY beginners to create their project.

 In short, having the right materials, tools, and wood will make building your marble run fun and rewarding.